Individual DBT Therapy

 Distress Tolerance Skills

 Distress Tolerance Skills are taught so that clients can learn to cope with periods of intense emotions and stress without behaving in a way that would make the situation or problems worse.
-These skills provide clients a more effective way of managing crisis situations by means of distraction, improving the moment, and self-soothing.
-Distress tolerance skills for chronic problems and stressors help individuals learn to accept reality by practicing the skills of radical acceptance, willingness and turning the mind.
+These DBT skills provide clients a more effective way of managing crisis situations by means of distraction, improving the moment, and self-soothing.
+Distress tolerance skills for chronic problems and stressors help the individuals in DBT therapy to learn to accept reality by practicing the skills of radical acceptance, willingness and turning the mind.

 Emotion Regulation Skills